alexlime/full-stack-open/README.md

     - React and GraphQL, application state
     - Mongoose and Apollo, user log in
     - Using mongoDB transactions: writing to multiple documents
+    - Using fragments and Subscriptions
+    - Solving n+1 problem